 Remember to give your handles, hinges, and other metal, glass, or brass parts a good scrub too.
 Finish them off with a glass cleaning solution to make them shine.

-Cleaning Internal Wood Doors
+Tips for Cleaning Internal Wood Doors

 For cleaning internal doors, follow the same procedure as for external doors.
 However, internal doors are often plagued with stains, especially if you have children.
 The stains can range from greasy to dye or marker stains, so you need something that can handle that.